shangshuzhao/sasp/README.md

 - Helpers to compute the SASP index for new samples
 - Simple fine-tuning routines and an example notebook

-> **TL;DR**: Give the model a DataFrame with the 38 required proteins as columns, and it returns a SASP index per row.

 ---

 ## Repo Structure